cophi-wue/LLpro/README.md

 * SoMeWeTa model `german_web_social_media_2020-05-28.model`: derived from the TIGER corpus; see
 <https://www.ims.uni-stuttgart.de/documents/ressourcen/korpora/tiger-corpus/license/htmlicense.html>
+* Scene Segmenter by Kurfalı and Wirén: Code provided as is on Github by the author, but no license terms provided.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by